 These are the core questions at the heart of Fly Above the Storm.
 With the raw, surreal events of September 11, 2001 as the backdrop, the story is told by two parallel narrators, Joseph and Pedro.
 Both must come to terms with psychological exiles of their own devising.
 Joseph, trapped by circumstance as an eyewitness to the terrifying events on the East Coast and forced into a hero’s role, while Pedro is on the West Coast, far removed and silenced by forces also beyond his control, left to plumb his own interior landscape to make sense of it all.
 Both narrators must come to terms with their exile onto psychological islands of their own devising –a gulf between them and millennial society in general and their marriages in particular.

 As John Donne famously told us, “No man is an island.”
 Birding contemplates this timeless truth anew.Though it flips the bird in the face of our post-9/11 security hysteria and de facto state religion, it does so by pointing toward an alternate way of seeing that confounds common assumptions about who we are.
 While thus tipping some of our most sacred cows, it makes space for everyday miracles to work their wonders through characters who never expected themselves to be holy.
 The result is an upwelling inspiration, steeped in a no-nonsense, hopepunk spirituality that will speak to today’s savvy, multicultural truth seekers.
 It is an antidote for our age of anxiety, a testament of love and wholeness for a culture broken by fear.

 Expected release date: TBD

-This is the story of a simple peasant who is unable to find peace from the authoritative faith of his people.
+This is the story of a simple peasant who is unable to find peace from the authoritative religion of his people.
 One day he is called on a journey that will test every shred of his resolve and his faith, and eventually teach him that only his ultimate failure can reveal what he truly was all along.

 Glimpses of a Creative Universe, by Christopher Chase...